grow/grow/content/docs/deployment.md

 ## Deployment types

+### Static

-- __Static__: Grow generates a static build of your website, and deploys that build to a static web server.
+Grow generates a static build of your website, and deploys that build to a static web server.
 Some web servers (such as S3 and GCS) can be autoconfigured by Grow and include features such as redirects, custom error pages, etc.

+### Dynamic (not implemented)

-- __Dynamic (not yet available)__: Pods can be deployed to a dynamic PodServer for additional "dynamic" functionality.
+Pods can be deployed to a dynamic PodServer for additional "dynamic" functionality.
 Dynamic functionality may include things such as forms, enforcing login, searching, etc.

 ## Launch process

+### Steps

 The launch process for a pod remains the same regardless of the destination for your deployment.
 Here are the steps that every launch undergoes: